 Plus there are often many local free attractions, such as museums, local exhibitions, art galleries etc.

-You can rack up some caravan insurance savings by installing security and safety devices.
-An Al-Ko Secure axle wheel lock attract an insurance discount, as will an approved tracking device, and an alarm.
+Tim highlighted how you can rack up some caravan insurance savings by installing security and safety devices.
+An Al-Ko Secure axle wheel lock attracts an insurance discount with Caravan Guard, as will an approved tracking device, and an alarm.

 If your caravan has AL-KO’s ATC (automatic trailer control) fitted, this will attract a discount for helping to prevent snaking, as will a reversing camera.